Nothing but the Best (film)

-Nothing but the Best is a 1964 British black comedy film directed by Clive Donner based on the 1952 short story 'The Best of Everything' by Stanley Ellin.
+Nothing but the Best is a 1964 British black comedy film directed by Clive Donner and starring Alan Bates, Denholm Elliott, Harry Andrews and Millicent Martin.
+The screenplay by Frederic Raphael is based on the 1952 short story "The Best of Everything" by Stanley Ellin.

+A young and ambitious businessman hires an unemployed upper-class man to tutor him in a number of life skills.

 Plot

-James, a young man starting with a large London firm of estate agents and auctioneers, is ambitious to get to the top.
-In a cheap café, he meets Charles, a drunken layabout who has everything James wants: effortless upper-class arrogance and impeccable tailoring.
-In return for a room to live in and loans for drink and betting, Charles agrees to tutor James in the life skills he thinks he needs to succeed.
+James Brewster, a young man starting with a large London firm of estate agents and auctioneers, is ambitious to get to the top.
+In a cheap café, he meets Charles Prince, a drunken layabout who has everything James wants: effortless upper-class arrogance and impeccable tailoring.
+In return for a room to live in and loans for drink and betting, Charles agrees to tutor James in the life skills which he thinks are necessary to succeed.
 By bluff and sabotage, James rises in his firm, catching the eye of the owner and of his only daughter Ann.

 Disaster threatens when Charles has a big win and wants to end the deal.
-James hastily strangles him and his landlady agrees to hide the corpse in her cellar in return for continuing their sexual liaison.
+James hastily strangles him, and while smuggling his body out in a steamer trunk, his landlady Mrs. Zena March catches him, suspicious about Charles's sudden disappearance.
+James is forced to comprise a cover story and move Charles's belongings (and body) to the basement.

 After a long courtship, Ann agrees to marry James and her father makes him a partner in the business.
 Having conveniently sent his lower-middle-class parents to Australia, James anticipates his success being crowned by a grand society wedding.
-Ann's father confesses that he has a totally disreputable son they never see called Charles and developers who have bought the house of James' former landlady find a corpse in the cellar.
+Ann's father confesses that he has a totally disreputable son who they never see called Charles.
+They sent for his things, including his trunk.
+Ann's two dogs smell the odour, possibly from the dead body, and race past James, up the staircase.
+They cause the movers to drop the trunk, which breaks the banisters, falling to the floor, and proving to be full of books, without the body.
+James is later blackmailed by Zena into continuing their sexual liaison in exchange for having previously hidden Charles's body in her cellar.